DinoChiesa/ApiLoadGen/README.md

 ...will extract the value AAABBBCCC and insert it into a context variable called login_token.
-This variable will then be available for use in the headers or payloads of subsequent requests in the sequence or the requests of subsequent sequences.
+This variable will then be available for use in the headers or payloads of subsequent requests in the sequence or the requests of subsequent sequences, using templates.
+Curly braces denote the values to inject.

-To later insert the values of these context variables into the headers or payloads of subsequent outbound requests, specify the variable name in curly-braces, like this:
+For example, to later insert the values of these context variables into the headers or payloads of subsequent outbound requests, specify things like this:

       "headers" : {
         "authorization" : "Bearer {login_token}"